-This scholarship is awarded to students with high school GPAs of 3.0 to 3.5.
-To continue receiving the Alta Petenda Scholarship, students must maintain a cumulative GPA of 2.75 or higher while at NEC.
+This scholarship is awarded to students with high school GPAs of 2.75 to 3.0.
+To continue receiving the Alta Petenda Scholarship, students must maintain a cumulative GPA of 2.5 to 2.75 while at NEC.

 NEW ENGLAND SCHOLARSHIP